lwang-astro/PeTar/README.md

 ./configure
 ```
 to check the local enviroment and automatically detect the compilers and features.
+Once it finished, a summary log will be printed.
+Please read it to correctly set up the enviroment variables (the pathes for executable files and Python libraries).

-Options for configure can be found by
+The options for configure can be found by
 ```
 ./configure -h
 ```